-Strategic Needs Assessment (SNA), data and partner engagement
+Strategic Needs Assessment (SNA), Data and Partner Engagement

-In March 2023, the VRU produced an SNA.
+In March 2023, the VRU produced a Strategic Needs Assessment.
 This is a multi-agency report, aiming to provide an overview to our communities and partners about our knowledge and understanding of violence across Greater Manchester, the risk and protective factors for why violence occurs and how to prevent it.
 A 'public health' approach to violence prevention and reduction underpins this assessment.
 It considers what the data tells us, listens to the voice of local people and communities, assesses the published evidence, and gathers good practice from other areas and within Greater Manchester.